 does not meet hurdle requirement?

-Details of additional assessment, if known Theory exams cumulative 50% minimum Yes Additional Assessment Theory exam offered in December on the entire year's work
+Details of additional assessment, if known Theory exams Cumulative 50% minimum Yes Additional Assessment Theory exam offered in December on the entire year's work

 Assessment DetailTheory exams (55%): Students sit two theory exams (Parts A & B) in each of the official June (25%) and November (30%) examination periods.
 The November exams will cover all material but is weighted towards untested material.
 All exams will consist of a variety of questions, including MCQs, short and long answer.

 Practical tests (37%): Four practical tests will occur over the year, during standard practical times.
 Practicals tests are also formative assessment items as students receive feedback on their current level of knowledge and receive an indication of areas where they need to improve.

 Online Quizzes (8%): Two online MCQ quizzes will occur over the year, one per semester.
 Quizzes will be based on body systems covered up until date of quiz.